Deploy

 - Switch to Test mode and backtest the new version to validate changes

-- Switch to Run mode and start the updated version
+- Switch to Run mode and deploy the updated version

 Tuning a Live Strategy